-To summarize, cats are very likeable creatures for a number of reasons.
-In spite of their mischievious nature and stubborn demeanor, they have a charm that humans of all ages can’t resist.
+To summarize, cats are very likable creatures for a number of reasons.
+In spite of their mischievous nature and stubborn demeanor, they have a charm that humans of all ages can’t resist.
 Our list of reasons includes:

 - Reduced Territoriality

 - Increased bonding with women